tardate/LittleArduinoProjects/Electronics101/ML741/Comparator/README.md

 * the non-inverting input is set to VCC/2 with a 10kΩ/10kΩ voltage divider.
 * the inverting input is from the wiper of a 10kΩ pot wired across the power rails

+See below for some more test results comparing the ML741 with a standard 741 chip.

 ## Construction

 ![Breadboard](./assets/Comparator_bb.jpg?raw=true)